-Why make your own dishwasher powder?
+Why make your own dishwasher detergent?

 Dishwasher powder vs tablets

 Dishwasher powder is the loose form of the detergent compared to the tablets which are pressed into a shape or mold.
 I personally find it easier to make the loose powder form, instead of becoming frustrated by the shapes not staying or the tablets not coming out of the mold.
-If you are looking for the pretty tablets, you can use this recipe and work quickly to form them!
+If you are looking for the pretty tablets, you can use this recipe and work quickly to form them into tablets.

-The dishwasher powder ingredient list
+The dishwasher detergent natural ingredient list

 Baking soda is a great cleaner also works to neutralize odors.
 It is also very gentle while working to scrub away any food and grime on your dishes.
 I love using baking soda in so many DIY recipes, you will want to make sure to grab the large bag when you go the grocery store!